Satyamall/Backend-Node-2-History-of-JavaScript-and-Node/readme.md

 Node.js happened to be built in the right place and right time, but luck isn't the only reason why it is popular today.
 It introduces a lot of innovative thinking and approaches for JavaScript server-side development that have already helped many developers.

 2009
- - Node.js is born
+  - Node.js is born,
   -The first form of npm is created

 2010
-  -Express is born
+  -Express is born,
   -Socket.io is born

 2011
-  -npm hits version 1.0
+  -npm hits version 1.0,
-  -Larger companies start adopting Node.js:   -LinkedIn, Uber, etc.
-  -hapi is born
+  -Larger companies start adopting Node.js: LinkedIn, Uber, etc., -hapi is born

 2012
   -Adoption continues very rapidly

 2013
-  -First big blogging platform using Node.js: Ghost -Koa is born
+  -First big blogging platform using Node.js: Ghost, -Koa is born

 2014
-  -The Big Fork: io.js is a major fork of Node.js,   with the goal of introducing ES6 support and   moving faster 2015
+  -The Big Fork: io.js is a major fork of Node.js,   with the goal of introducing ES6 support and   moving faster

+2015
- -The Node.js Foundation is born
+ -The Node.js Foundation is born,
- -IO.js is merged back into Node.js
+ -IO.js is merged back into Node.js,
- -npm introduces private modules
+ -npm introduces private modules,
  -Node.js 4 (versions 1, 2 and 3 never previously released)

 ...fastforward

 2021
-  -Node.js 16
+  -Node.js 16,
   -Node.js 17